laipn/company-fit/README.md

 **Follow Up**: "Can you give an example of an Q&A that resulted in an action taken by management."

-- [ ] Assesee provides a concrete example
+- [ ] assessee provides a concrete example
-- [ ] Assesee provides a vague answer
+- [ ] assessee provides a vague answer
-- [ ] Assesee cannot recall
+- [ ] assessee cannot recall
 - [ ] N/A

 ### Management transparency with employees